sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/faq.md

 Error: Failed to update lockfile: exit status: 101
 ```

 You might be able to git ssh clone that repository locally yet in Bazel Cargo it fails.
 This is because Bazel Cargo doesn't use your `~/.ssh/config` file and thus can't use your SSH private key.
 The error says you can set `net.git-fetch-with-cli` in `Cargo.toml` or configure a credential helper.
-All cargo settings also have environment variable variants, so you can do the repinning with `CARGO_NET_GIT_FETCH_WITH_CLI=true CARGO_BAZEL_REPIN=1 bazel sync --only=crate_index` without setting the value in the `Cargo.toml`
+All cargo settings also have environment variable variants, so you can do the repinning with `CARGO_NET_GIT_FETCH_WITH_CLI=true CARGO_BAZEL_REPIN=1 bazel sync --only=crate_index` without setting the value in the `Cargo.toml`.

 ## Docs